Chamonix’s Vertical Kilometer: A Brief History

 For a runner like Gerardi, who is used to races that last 4 or 5 hours or more, the VK distance is a sprint.
 “It’s different measuring your effort in terms of tens of minutes instead of hours,” she explained. “ But the suffering, while super intense, is over pretty quickly.
 You’re going at 110% for the whole race, trying to measure your effort just right so that you give everything you’ve got.
 As soon as you’ve made it over the finish line, you’re on empty.”

 Because of the staggered individual start, racers don’t know where they rank until they see the overall standings.
 As Gerardi explains it, “During the race, you can’t really judge your effort based on other people’s performances.
 You are racing yourself, and yourself alone.”

 On any given day during trail running season in Chamonix, it’s not unusual to meet a dozen trail runners battling their way up the steep route.
 And if recent trends are any indication, the VK will remain popular for a long time.
 It’s a quick, efficient way to burn calories and earn a sense of satisfaction at the top.
 And there’s a final bonus, too – the route is visible from countless locations around town.
 So when you’re enjoying your post-run gelato in Chamonix, you can casually look up and point out to friends, family, or your partner, “See those switchbacks?
 That’s what I just ticked off!”

-In our next blog article, we’ll share tips for running the route from Chamonix CMBM trail running club coach Manu Ranchin, and we’ll take a look at a 2018 accident on the route, evaluating what went wrong, and providing safety tips to assure a safe run on one of the region’s most popular vertical kilometers.
+In another blog article, Tips for Running Chamonix’s Vertical Kilometer, we share tips for running the route from Chamonix CMBM trail running club coach Manu Ranchin, and take a look at a 2018 accident on the route, evaluating what went wrong, and providing safety tips to assure a safe run on one of the region’s most popular vertical kilometers.